grapa-dev/grapa/docs-src/docs/type/model.md

 **Parameters:**
 - `path` (string): Path to the model file (GGUF format) or model name (for OpenAI)
-- `method` (string, optional): Method to use ("llama" for local models, "openai" for cloud models).
+- `method` (string, optional): Method to use ("openai" for cloud models).
 If not specified, the method will be auto-detected from the file extension or magic bytes.

 **Returns:** Error code (0 for success)